dbExpression-team/dbExpression/README.md

 ```
 - - -

 dbExpression was designed to work in two distinct modes, singleton or instance based.
-The decision for which is mode to use is typically based on the type of project, the team environment, and just what works best for you - it's your choice!
+The decision for which mode to use is typically based on the type of project, the team environment, and just what works best for you - it's your choice!
-* Statically using static startup configuration and a static class to fluently build and execute queries.
+* Statically using startup configuration and a static database accessor to fluently build and execute queries.
 This is great for environments or projects where this is all that is needed.
-* Instance based via dependency injection where an instance of the representation of your database is used to fluently build and execute queries.
+* Instance based via dependency injection where an instance of the database accessor is used to fluently build and execute queries.
 Perfect for environments that use dependency injection.

 ## Use dbExpression
 dbExpression is quick and easy to get up and running using two packages available on NuGet: